 - For macro risks like the Global Risks Report, could they change demand over time for the products or services we provide?

 - Could these risks influence legislative or regulatory change?

-- Take prioritization or rank ordering of risks with a grain of salt.
-That ranking might be appropriate for the context in which it was prepared, but always adapt to the objectives that matter to you or your organization.
+- Take prioritisation or rank ordering of risks with a grain of salt.
+That ranking might be appropriate for the context in which it was prepared, but always adapt to the objectives that matter to you or your organisation.

 Take-outs and next steps

 In short, ‘Top Risks’ lists can be useful, just make sure to use them wisely.
 Sometimes they aren’t even risks – just trends.
 Look beyond the headline and identify what matters to you.